-Next: let us get one thing straight- you should not, in any way, just jump into every trade show opportunity that comes your way.
-This is what you should do: get your team together and list down all expos that are relevant to your business.
+Next: let’s get one thing straight - you should not, in any way, immediately jump into every trade show opportunity that comes your way.
+Instead, get your team together and list down all expos that are relevant to your business.
 State the dates, themes, registration fees, and other package inclusions; then do a detailed comparison to see which one suits the very objective you all agreed on.

 Third, do your best to come up with a marketing budget that is as detailed as you possibly can.
-A budgetary expenditure cost can help determine whether or not you are ready to invest in trade show marketing and will also serve as basis on your ROI forecast.
+A budgetary expenditure cost can help determine whether you are ready to invest in trade show marketing or not and will also serve as a basis on your ROI forecast.

 Ten Months Before Trade Show Season

 Once you have your objectives, your chosen trade show event, and your estimate marketing budget ready, the next thing to do is to complete all necessary registration documents.

 At this point, if possible, you should start communicating with the trade show organizer about the packages available.

 We are not just talking about the specifications of your booth but also the inclusions such as the trade show event’s marketing efforts, freebies, security, registration fees and required documents, program flow, as well as the expected number of attendees.

 By this time, you should start working through the necessary registration papers and be in talks with your company’s accounting team about the fees and budget allocation.

 From there, you need to brainstorm with your team for an initial conceptualization of the booth.
 You can also begin discussing what marketing and promotional efforts, materials, and collaterals you will need for the event.